 - The term “palliative care” means to provide pain relief and symptom management.It may sound intimidating, but it is really quite beautiful.
 Palliative Care Clinicians are focused on keeping patients comfortable.

 - Hospice is not one organization.
 Every hospice provider is unique, and you can decide which one is right for you.It is a common misconception that all hospice providers operate with the same standards of patient and family-focused care.
 Unfortunately, that is not true.
 Some hospice providers follow a for-profit model which can mean that patient care is limited by budgets and insurance.
-As a nonprofit hospice provider, Regional Hospice and Palliative Care is supported by the generosity of our donors and volunteers and in turn is able to provide hospice care and bereavement services to patients and families regardless of their ability to pay.
+As a nonprofit hospice provider, Regional Hospice is supported by the generosity of our donors and volunteers and in turn is able to provide hospice care and bereavement services to patients and families regardless of their ability to pay.